kontainapp/km-releases/README.md

 After installation of kontaind is completed (see above), you can use API server/kubectl to deploy Kontain-based pods to a Kubernetes cluster.
-A spec for the pod needs to request /dev/kvm device in the `resources` section, host volume mount, and _entrypoint calling KM (unless symlinks are set up - see below)._???
-I'd say make this default.
+A spec for the pod needs to request /dev/kvm device in the `resources` section, host volume mount, and _entrypoint calling KM (unless symlinks are set up - see below).

 Example: